poulfoged/little-convoy/README.md

 -----------------
 * Only works in Internet Explorer 10+ for now, 8 & 9 is work in progress.
 * There is a ~600 bytes overhead compared to classic JSONP requests
+* The send request with the chunked http is a hack in the ASPNET MVC pipeline, so if you are using other custom MVC filters they may fail.
+That said, Microsoft Internet Information Server does not seem to care and any pipeline modules like gzip/deflate compression still works.